yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    This is a release of an API for finding nearest neighbors among points in spaces of arbitrary dimensions.
 This release provides a C++ template, TNear.h, and a C library, CNearTree.c, with example/test programs.

+   Release 3.1 adjusted the randomization to be based on the depth rather than the population and added an optional detailed height calculation.

    Release 3.0.2 added to randomization on insertion when the tree is not well balanced.